mvernacc/portfolio/docs/engineering_notes/filters_savgol_vs_butter.md

 ## The task: remove high-frequency noise without distortion

-Often, we are trying to measure a relatively slow phenomenon, but our sensors also pick up high-frequency noise.
-For scientific post-processing, it is imperative to remove the high-frequency noise while:
+Often, we are trying to measure a relatively slow phenomenon, but our sensors also pick up high-frequency noise.[^1] For scientific post-processing, it is imperative to remove the high-frequency noise while:

 - Accurately preserving the **amplitude of the signal**.